 This has had a profound effect.
-"By providing financial and spiritual support, the programme brought hope, comfort and a sense of solidarity," said our church partners.
+"By providing financial and spiritual support, the program brought hope, comfort and a sense of solidarity," said our church partners.
+Uganda Soap-Making Project provides lifeline for Muslim-background believers.

 UGANDA SOAP-MAKING TRAINING